fredi-python/Text2VideoColabUI/README.md

 </a>

 # Prompt2VideoColabUI
-A Video generation google colab notebook
+A user-friendly Video generation google colab notebook